Deep-MI/FastSurfer/Docker/README.md

            --rm --user 123X fastsurfer:cpu \
            --fs_license /fs_license/license.txt \
            --t1 /data/subject2/orig.mgz \
-           --no_cuda \
+           --device cpu \
            --sid subject2 --sd /output \
            --parallel
 ```

 As you can see, only the tag of the image is changed from gpu to cpu and the standard docker is used (no --gpus defined).
-In addition, the --no_cuda flag is passed to explicitly turn of GPU usage inside FastSurferCNN.
+In addition, the --device cpu flag is passed to explicitly turn on CPU usage inside FastSurferCNN.

 ### Example 3: Build GPU FastSurferCNN container (segmentation only)